ceilican/MantisWiki/General-Configuration.md

 ### logback.xml
 This file controls the level of logging to both the console and file.
 By default a useful level of logging is directed to the console and slightly more verbose logging is logged to file.
 The file is named `mantis.log`.
 The policy for preventing the file from growing too large is controlled by `rollingPolicy` in this file.
 By default an archive of ten zip files of logs is maintained.
 More info on logback.xml [here](https://logback.qos.ch/manual/configuration.html)

+### Common Configuration Options
+This section details how to change some of the more common configuration options.

+#### Data Folder
+By default the blockchain and all other files that mantis creates are stored in the users home folder under a sub folder called `.mantis`.
+This setting is found in the `storage.conf` file.

+`# datadir = ${user.home}"/.mantis"`

+In order to change this setting un comment this line and replace the value.
+For example to change the datadir to `/data/my_mantis` replace the above line with the following ...

+`datadir = "/data/my_mantis"`

+#### Discovery
+By default the discovery functionality is active.
+The network is queried for more potential nodes using a partial implementation of the kadelmia discovery protocol.
+To prevent this and use *only* the bootstrap nodes as listed in the `network.conf` there is a line.

+`# discovery-enabled = true`

+This commented out line shows the default value for the discovery protocol (true).
+To disable `discovery` un comment it and change the value to `false`.

+`discovery-enabled = false`

+#### Fast Sync
+By default fast sync is enabled, to disable this edit the `sync.conf` and locate the following line

+`# do-fast-sync = true`

+Un comment the line and replace 'true' with 'false'

+`do-fast-sync = false`

+#### Pruning
+By default the database is pruned of state trie nodes no longer needed, to prevent this functionality and keep all intermediate state nodes edit the `storage.conf` file and replace

+`# mode = "basic"`

+with

+`mode = "archive"`